 Physician needs analysis is a tricky endeavor, but it is necessary for recruitment assistance, not-for-profit hospital community needs reporting, and anti-trust market analysis.
 The core of this analysis is focused on ratio of physicians-to-population for target specialties within the primary and secondary service market.

 The physician needs analysis is one of the most difficult analyses that hospital outsource to consulting firms.
 Published studies on the physician-to-population ratios are few and far between.
 The last reputable study was published by Thomson Reuters in 2011.

-HCTadvisor’s List of US Medical Provider Employers & Reassignments subscription is one of the most detailed data resources available for this type of analysis.
-This resource includes detailed physician data for over 250 types of specialists, including all types of physicians, podiatrists, optometrists, chiropractors, dentists, nurse practitioners, and physician assistants.
+The NPI data set and Medicare reassignment data set are two of the most detailed resources available for this type of analysis.
+These resources includes detailed physician data for over 250 types of specialists, including all types of physicians, podiatrists, optometrists, chiropractors, dentists, nurse practitioners, and physician assistants.

-Even with such a robust data resource, the analysis is still very complicated and many adjustments and factors still need to be considered.
+Even with such robust data resources, the analysis is still very complicated and many adjustments and factors still need to be considered.

 Factor #1: State-Level Analysis

 HCTadvisor recommends analyzing state-level populations and provider counts to develop benchmarks, because the licenses to practice medicine are granted by each U.S. state.
 Most physicians only practice in one state, and most patients do not cross state lines for medical care.
 U.S. states are also generally large enough for the sample sizes to be meaningful.
 The populations of individual counties can be too small for statistically meaningful analyses.

 In regions where physicians and patients are relatively more mobile (New England, D.C.), you can group states together into regions to see if the migration patterns even out.